IBM/cloudpakforapps-workshop/workshop/pre-work/README.md

 ## 7. Install VS Code

-In Exercise 1 of this workshop, Codewind is used to integrate rapid development with an IDE.
-Both VSCode and Eclipse are supported as extensions by Codewind.
-At the moment, this workshop has instructions for VSCode.
-If you don't already have VSCode installed on your machine, you should do so now:
+VS Code and the Codewind extension are used in *Step 4* of [Exercise 1](../exercise-1/README.md). **The rest of this workshop can be completed without that step**.
+If you don't already have VSCode installed on your machine, and would like to complete that step, use the following link:

 [Install VSCode](https://code.visualstudio.com/download)